CarlosLugones/ptb-django-cookiecutter/README.md

 ## Migrate database

-This cookiecutter use Django ORM.
+This cookiecutter uses the Django ORM.
 First you must to make the model's migrations and then migrate them to database:

     python3 src/bot/dev.py makemigrations
     python3 src/bot/dev.py migrate